 The Rowan can report the matter to the police on your behalf, but will not report it if you do not want them to.
-If you would like to know more about this service, please click here or speak to Student Welfare staff.
+If you would like to know more about this service, please click here or speak to Student Wellbeing.
 An appointment is required to attend The Rowan.

 The Department of Health, Social Services and Public Safety produce a helpful handbook, “Have you been affected by sexual violence or abuse”.
 You can find it online by clicking here.

 The Northern Irish Department of Justice has a handbook for adult victims of rape and sexual assault, it can be found online by clicking here.